MedievalApple/Repetier-Firmware-For-Melzi-V2/README.md

-# Repetier Firmware For Melzi V2
+# Repetier Firmware For Melzi V2 - With EEPROM Support

 ## About This Fork